killercup/rustfest-idiomatic-libs/Readme.md

 ```

 <aside class="notes">
-Let's imagine we're implementing a protocol like HTTP

-We first need to write the headers, and then the body of the request
+Let's imagine we're implementing a protocol like HTTP: We first need to write the headers, and then the body of the request

-Rust lets us write the implementation in such a way that
-after writing the first line of the body you can't call `add_header` any more.
+Rust lets us write the implementation in such a way that after writing the first line of the body you can't call `add_header` any more.

 </aside>